 Guam IRA Donates Children's Books to Organizations -

-On December 3, 2016, the Guam Council of the International Reading Association donated books to three organizations during its Annual Community Book Fair held at the Agana Shopping Center.
-The organizations that received the book donation include the Big Brothers, Big Sisters; Island Girl Power; and Pacific Islands Bilingual Bicultural Association.
+On November 18, 2017, the Guam Council of the International Reading Association donated books to three organizations during its 17th Annual Community Book Fair held at the Agana Shopping Center.
+The organizations that received the book donation include the Micronesian Resource Center; Philippine School; and Pacific Islands Bilingual Bicultural Association.

 HANDOUTS FROM IRA MEETINGS/CONFERENCES

 Click on the following links to get access to the handouts that were disseminated during the monthly IRA meetings:

 Marilyn Pryle - 20 Writing Activities for Adolescents